 Veteran center Justin Britt rebooted his NFL career last season with the Texans, providing a gritty presence and leadership for an overhauled roster.

-Signed to a one-year, $5 million contract, Britt overcame a torn anterior cruciate ligament sustained in 2019 that prevented him from playing in 2020.
+Signed to a one-year, $5 million contract last year, Britt overcame a torn anterior cruciate ligament sustained in 2019 that prevented him from playing in 2020.
 He gave a technically sound and tough skill set for the Texans and was voted the winner of the annual Ed Block Courage award by his teammates.

-“I had a blast this year,” Britt said.
+“I had a blast this year,” Britt said at the end of the season.
 “This is kind of everything I would want other than wins.
 Coming to work every week with this group of guys and to see how we grew and the steps we took, would I come back here?
 Yeah, if everything was right and the way it needed to be, I would love to come back here and be around these men again.”